PrityanshuSingh/TBO-One-Frontend/README.md

   - Complies with accessibility standards (WCAG 2.1).

 - **Automated Workflows:**
-  - Streamlines routine tasks (booking confirmations, follow-ups) to enhance operational efficiency.
+  - Streamlines routine tasks (campaigns, follow-ups and customer personalized package development) to enhance operational efficiency.
   - Provides immediate feedback in the package builder as components are updated.

 - **Security and Compliance:**